We independently research, test, and recommend the best products; you can learn more about our review process here.

 The other reason is if you get a shaft that’s too long, it will get in the way of your fishing and be less comfortable to operate.
 I would rather have a shaft that’s too long than not long enough, so err on the side of caution.

 However, it would help if you still strived to get your money’s worth and buy the best trolling motor for the price.
-I look for a trolling motor with an adjustable head unit, battery meter (though that’s not a deal-breaker), forwards and reverse, and enough thrust to get me where I want to go without killing my battery life.
+I look for a trolling motor with the following features:

 All the other features are a bonus!